Preparing for Series A & B in AgriTech: The Complete 2026 Guide

 • Series B: The “scale-up” round.
 Here, the focus shifts to rapid growth, international expansion, and operational excellence.

-The transition from seed to Series A and B is not just about raising more money—it’s about proving you can turn innovation into impact at scale.
+The transition from seed to Series A and B is not just about raising more money, it’s about proving you can turn innovation into impact at scale.
+Start with growth capital strategies for agri/foodtech to line up the right mix of equity, debt, and non-dilutive support.

 What Series A Investors Expect in AgriTech

-By Series A, AgriTech startups must show that their solution solves a real pain point for a clearly defined customer segment.
-This means:
+By Series A, agriculture startups must show that their solution solves a real pain point.
+The pain point should be for a clearly defined customer segment.

-• Consistent Revenue: Most Series A investors look for $1M+ in annual recurring revenue (ARR) or strong, repeatable sales from pilot customers.
+• Consistent Revenue: Most Series A investors look for $1M+ in annual recurring revenue (ARR, the total yearly income from subscriptions or contracts) or strong, repeatable sales from pilot customers.

 • Customer Validation: Letters of intent, signed contracts, and case studies from early adopters (ideally enterprise, co-ops, or institutional buyers).